chuyuanliu/heptools/docs/guide/optional/config_parser.rst

     key <code>: '[f"item{i}" for i in range(100)]'

-.. _config-flag-include:
+.. _config-tag-include:

 ``<include>``
 --------------

-This flag allows to merge dictionaries from other config files into the given level and will be parsed under the current context.
+This tag allows to merge dictionaries from other config files into the given level and will be parsed under the current context.
 See :ref:`config-url-io` for details.

-.. admonition:: flag
+.. admonition:: tag
-  :class: guide-config-flag
+  :class: guide-config-tag

   - ``<include>``: the type of the path will be inferred.
   - ``<include=absolute>``: resolve as an absolute path.
   - ``<include=relative>``: resolve as an path relative to the current config file.

 .. admonition:: key
-  :class: guide-config-key
+  :class: guide-config-value

-  - the key is required to be empty.
+  - the key must be empty.
-  - any flag other than :ref:`config-flag-code` will be ignored.
+  - any tag other than :ref:`config-tag-code` will not be parsed.

 .. admonition:: value